senyosimpson/blog/blog/content/posts/func-programming.md

 ```
 This is not possible in functional programming.
 In functional programming we can create a *new* variable but we can't update an already instantiated variable.
 This, again, brings the benefit of making it easier to reason about code and understand the flow of data through a program.
 Another advantage of immutable data structures is that it makes concurrency much easier to implement.
 Since objects cannot change once defined, they can be shared amongst threads without qualm.

 Naturally, a common question is how do you write any useful code without mutable data structures.
-This requires a mental shift in the way you write programs - instead of having objects that are mutated as a program executes, you have data which you transform as the program executes.
-Every time the data is transformed, a new output is created which falls in line with immutable data structures.
+This requires a mental shift in the way you write programs - instead of having objects that are mutated as a program executes, you have data that is transformed as the program executes.
+Every time the data is transformed, a new output is created, leaving the input as it was.
 Clojure provides backdoors to mutability when necessary but it is not idiomatic Clojure.
 To formalise this, lets look at the same code done in a mutable manner and an immutable manner

 ```python
 class Car: